jpetuchovas/dev-env-setup/manual-steps.md

 ## BCLM

-Run the following to limit battery charging limit max to ~80%:
+Run the following to set battery charging limit max to ~80%:

 ```bash
 sudo bclm write 77